DenverCoder544/oskari-documentation/3 Setup instructions/00040-SetupDevelopmentEnvironment.md

 ## Setup Oskari development environment

 This section describes how to setup development environment for Oskari using source code.
-If you want to develop or maintain Oskari yourself this is the correct section.
+If you want to customize Oskari, this is the correct section.

-For setting up an instance using the ready jetty bundle see [Setup Jetty](00030-SetupJetty.md)
+For setting up an instance using the ready Jetty bundle see [Setup Jetty](00030-SetupJetty.md)

 ### Requirements

-The following items are assumed installed.
+The following items are required for the development process:

 * JDK 8
 * [Maven 3+](http://maven.apache.org/) (developed using 3.5.0)
-* [Git client](http://git-scm.com/) (git is mandatory for contributing any changes to Oskari) - Optionally download zip file from https://github.com/oskariorg/oskari-server
+* [Git client](http://git-scm.com/) (git is mandatory for contributing any changes to Oskari) - Optionally download zip file from [oskari-server GitHub repo](https://github.com/oskariorg/oskari-server)
 * `{jetty.base}` refers to the oskari-server folder in an unzipped [Jetty bundle](/download)

 ### Setup Git configuration